 Chilly Problems with Standard Liquid-Filled Pressure Gauge

-For cold weather use, the oil and gas industry relies on pressure gauges filled with silicon oil.
+For cold weather use, the oil and gas industry relies on pressure gauges filled with silicone oil.
 However, this solution is only good for temperatures −40°F (−40°C) and above.
 Below that, the fill liquid becomes too viscous, resulting in slower response times and inaccurate pressure readings.
 In extreme cold, the case fill begins to solidify and the gauge might stop working altogether.

 That’s why WIKA’s Model PG23LT comes with a special low-temperature silicone case fill, to ensure accurate readings even at extremely low temperatures.